psc856/UnderDevRed/README.md

 **TOTAL: 75 API Endpoints!** 🎉

-## 🎮 What Makes This Better Than Reddit
+## 🎮 What Makes This Better Than Capstone Project

 ### 1. **AI-Powered Intelligence** 🤖
 - Auto-tags posts using NLP